-- Pupils will not use digital cameras or video equipment at school unless specifically authorised by staff. - Publishing of images, video and sound will follow the policy set out in this document under 'Publishing Content'. - Parents, carers or close family members are welcome to take photos and where appropriate film or record audio of their own children in school at events provided: - Parents/carers sign the Home School Agreement, to confirm that parents/carers and all family and friends who attend events agree that all photographs and recordings made are for private and personal use only following consent. - Such images should focus on your own child and photographs should not be taken of other children without their parents' permission except incidentally e.g. as part of a group shot - Images are for personal use, and are not published on social media, such as "Facebook". - Anybody attending does not film/record/take images where copyright prevents this - Anyone attending does not film/record/take images in any circumstances that may embarrass or upset pupils. - Images, film or audio recording should not be made at any time without the intention to record being declared to the school and without the expressed consent of the staff involved and Headteachers.
-The school reserves the right to refuse or withdraw permission for film, audio or photographs from anyone who does not follow these guidelines. - One of the Head teachers or a nominee will inform parent(s)/guardian(s) and others present at school events that photographs/videos may be taken on the basis that they are for private retention and not for publication in any manner. - Staff should always use a school camera to capture images and should not use their personal devices - Photos taken by the school are subject to the Data Protection Act.
+- all family and friends who attend events agree that all photographs and recordings made are for private and personal use only following consent. - Such images should focus on your own child and photographs should not be taken of other children without their parents' permission except incidentally e.g. as part of a group shot - Images are for personal use, and are not published on social media, such as "Facebook and WhatsApp". - Anybody attending does not film/record/take images where copyright prevents this - Anyone attending does not film/record/take images in any circumstances that may embarrass or upset pupils. - Images, film or audio recording should not be made at any time without the intention to record being declared to the school and without the expressed consent of the staff involved and Head Teachers.
+The school reserves the right to refuse or withdraw permission for film, audio or photographs from anyone who does not follow these guidelines. - Staff should always use a school camera to capture images and should not use their personal devices. - Photos taken by the school are subject to the Data Protection Act.